 The thrill of the chase on the Mercian Trail

-It is five years since amateur metal detectorist Terry Herbert stumbled upon the largest collection of Anglo-Saxon gold and silver metalwork ever unearthed, on farmland south of Lichfield in Staffordshire.
+Amateur metal detectorist Terry Herbert stumbled upon the largest collection of Anglo-Saxon gold and silver metalwork ever unearthed, on farmland south of Lichfield in Staffordshire.
 More usually yielding potatoes and carrots, farmer Fred Johnson’s soil even turned up further booty following ploughing in 2012.

 After a superbly successful national appeal, the Staffordshire Hoard, valued at well in excess of £3 million, was purchased for the public benefit and is now jointly owned by Stoke-on-Trent City Council and Birmingham City Council.